 4D envisions a future where systems, communities, and individuals work together to ensure all people can access the resources necessary to find sustained recovery from alcohol and substances.

-To provide–in partnership with systems, communities, and individuals–a variety of recovery support services to young people between the ages of 18 and 35.
+To provide–in partnership with systems, communities, and individuals–a variety of recovery support services to adolescents and young adults between the ages of 14 and 35.

 Young adults have specialized needs and therefore require age-specific recovery services that are sensitive to race, culture, and gender identity.